John-V21/WebApi/README.md

 );
 ```

-manually test an object using injecsted validators
+manually test an object using FluentValidator

 ```C#
 fluentValidator.ThrowIfInvalid(match)